AlishaMechtley/TheMissingDataProblem/README.md

 *(1:T2,  2:T2): T1-T2, 3:T1)*

 where T1 ranges from 1 to 1,000,000 and T2 is calculated as T1 multiplied by a ratio for 9 different ratios, 0.1 through 0.9 (i.e., T2 = 10,000, 20,000, … , 90,000).
 I set the number of individuals sampled from each species to be 1 and the number of genes to be 1.
 The population size, Ne, is given in generations and varies exponentially with a base of 10 (Ne= 1000, 10000, 100000, 1000000).
-Then, I created a gene tree from the species tree using DendroPy’s constrained Kingman function (See Appendix 1, TreeSim.py).
+Then, I created a gene tree from the species tree using DendroPy’s constrained Kingman function (See TreeSim.py).

 ## Counting Variable Sites

-To begin, I first created matrices to determine a suitable range of population sizes to study where Ne designates effective population size
-Then I looked for the following (See Appendix 2, VariableSitesCounter.py).
+To begin, I first created matrices to determine a suitable range of population sizes to study where Ne designates effective population size.
+Then I looked for the following (See VariableSitesCounter.py).

 1) number of invariable sites
 2) number of sites with 2 differences (including both correct and incorrect split)